May the force (of a power nap) be with you

 - Sleep inertia.
 If you need a quick burst of energy, don’t nap longer than 40 minutes.
 You may enter a deep sleep, which can leave you feeling drowsy, groggy and generally worse off than before you took a nap.

-Determine what you need from your nap and plan how long you want to snooze.
+Determine what you need from your power nap and plan how long you want to snooze.

 Some people have a hard time taking naps, but following these tips can make it easier to catch a quick snooze when you need it.